KAMAL-02/Codehub/README.md

 - **API Errors**: Issues with fetching data from the GitHub API.
 - **Validation Errors**: Invalid input data for signup and login.
 - **Database Errors**: Issues with MongoDB connectivity and operations.

-- ## Deployment
--
-The project is deployed and can be accessed at https://codehub-xb11.onrender.com.